-Email Tips for College Students to land the Internship of Their Dreams
+Email Tips for College Students to Land the Internship of Their Dreams

-In order to transition securely from school to work life, an internship is a student's best bet.
+To transition securely from school to work life, an internship is a student’s best bet.
 They give the experience that will help them later in life and help students determine their desired field of work.

-However, a big roadblock can be getting an internship in the first place.
+However, a significant roadblock can be getting an internship in the first place.
 For most universities, you have dozens, at the least, graduating or majoring in a field close enough to yours making them just as qualified for the same internship as you.
 This makes every opportunity a possible dog fight.
 So how do you get a leg up?

 To land that internship the best way is to start off great: not good, great.
 To do that, you start with the opening email that requests the internship.
 This email would include the resume and cover letter, which would have hopefully been looked over by a school career center advisor.

 The Email Structure